 After your visit to the truly impressive Acropolis, you should grab a bite.
 Wondering where you can go for a great brunch or lunch?
 We suggest one of the most hip Athenian neighborhoods at the moment; Koukaki.
 This charming and creative corner near the Acropolis will bring a sense of urban village into mind.
 Paved sidewalks and orange trees, pre-war and modern apartments as well as a mix of cafes and eateries are going to make you understand why this neighborhood is visitors and locals’ top selection for accommodation.

-Speaking of cafes and eateries, Koukaki is a neighborhood with lots of awesome places to visit!
+Speaking of cafes and eateries, Koukaki is a neighbourhood with lots of awesome places to visit!
 Beautiful gardens and modern spaces that offer great aesthetics and tastes brought to you from all across Greece.
 Stop by for some fresh juice, lots of food choices for traditional brunch and surround yourself with a warm atmosphere and friendly people who are willing to share with you special dishes and home-made recipes.

 Image by Greeking.me